 I often write posts keeping track of developments and they're now slowly starting to roll out worldwide.

-For my eComm clients, this is a huge opportunity to get more visibility in Search.
+For my eComm clients, this is a huge opportunity to increase their SEO visibility.

 To become eligible for these features it uses input unlike any other organic feature: feeds submitted via Merchant Center and Manufacturer Center (plus Structured Data).